animal-tree/Writing-stuff/Stuff15-Ongoing.md

 Then rather than rising out of nothing, it arose from the combination of the three.
 Physical reality $\Omega$ representing anything, or the limits of representational space.
 Qualia $\alpha$ representing everything, or $\mathbb{N}$ applied to observation $\mathrm{I}$. $\emptyset$ representing nothing.

+The only constraint on any of these would be, together or independently, they must create themselves.

 **Prestigious officer of physics:** This is very philosophical.

-**Me:** Let's make it concrete!
+**Me, as a Mormon:** Let's make it concrete!
+[Tablets]

-**Someone who takes good ideas seriously:** Where to begin?

-**Prestigious officer of physics:** Oh if she's taking you seriously, then so am I.

-**Me:** The only constraint on any of these would be, together or independently, they must create themselves.

-**Another prestigious officer of physics:** Okay.

 ---